aristide/d4n-sl-datapipeline/docs/06-install persistent storage system.md

-# Installation of Persistent Storage
+# 6. Installation of Persistent Storage

 This section outlines the necessary steps to install and configure persistent storage using Longhorn.
 These steps ensure that each node is equipped with the required dependencies, and that Longhorn is correctly deployed and verified within the Kubernetes cluster.

-## Installation of Required Packages for Longhorn (Each Node)
+## 6.1.
+Installation of Required Packages for Longhorn

 ```bash
 ## Update package lists to ensure availability of the latest versions